-You may have a civil ceremony in any register office or an approved venue of your choice in England or Wales.
-It's important to establish where you would like to get married first before starting the process of giving notice of you intention to marry or form a civil partnership.
+You may have a marriage or civil partnership in any register office or an approved venue of your choice in England or Wales.
+It's important to establish where you'd like to have your ceremony first before starting the process of giving notice of your intention to marry or form a civil partnership.

-Within Southwark we have numerous licensed venues for civil ceremonies.
+Southwark has many licensed venues for civil ceremonies.

 Your notice of marriage or civil partnership will be valid for twelve months from the date you give notice.

 The notice is only valid for the ceremony location that you state at the time of giving notice.
-Therefore, if you subsequently decide to change the venue, a new notice will need to be given and the notice waiting period of 28-70 days will need to be completed again.
+If you decide to change the venue, a new notice must be given and the notice waiting period of 28 to 70 days will need to be completed again.

 Every couple is subject to the standard 28 day waiting period.
 Couples who are ‘in scope’ may have their waiting period extended to 70 days by the Home Office.